NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 **Checkboxes:** When checked, plots memory accesses that fall within the address range specified by the tag name

-**Zoom To Tag:** When clicked, zooms to the memory address ranges specified by the tag name.
-When hovered, displays metadata about the tag
+**Zoom To Tag/Hover Tooltip Stats:** When clicked, zooms to the memory address ranges specified by the tag name.
+When hovered, displays memory access stats about the tag

-**TODO ONCE REFACTORED**
- - Stats
- - Independent Subplot
- - Dependent Subplot

 ### Deleting a Trace